 Get advice on buying your car insurance policy and how your No Claims Bonus works

-Every year you drive without making a claim or having a claim upheld against you, we give you a discount off your renewal premium.
+Every year you drive without making a claim or having a claim upheld against you, we give you a discount off your renewal premium - often referred to as a No Claims Bonus or No Claims Discount.

 If there are still no claims on your policy, you keep getting a discount.
 You can build up this bonus for a maximum of 15 years.

-Don't forget, with our Bonus Accelerator, you could get a whole year's No Claims Bonus in just 10 months.
+Don't forget, with our Bonus Accelerator, you could get a whole year's worth in just 10 months.

 - Can I bring my Bonus with me from another insurer?